hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Add 'download' decision to Document class & document instances
 - [ ] Add 'start_time' as an optional argument for document found depending on download state
 - [ ] IF not download OR if previously downloaded, add a couple of seconds--thats where I'm losing related documents
+- [ ] Update all scripts to work with the 'Project' and 'Abstract' classes
+- [ ] Update 'execute' functions using functions from the 'executor' script

 ### Dolphin To Do